2022 Convention Call

 1. The credential list of all elected delegates and alternates has been reported to the national office no later than June 14, 2022, as spelled out in the section herein titled “CREDENTIALS.”

 2. Per capita is paid through May 2022 and sent to the national office by June 30, 2022.
 Affiliates chartered from May 14 to July 14, 2022, inclusive, may secure representation by paying per capita for two months.

 3. All other good-standing requirements are met no later than June 14, 2022, as spelled out in the section herein titled “GOOD STANDING.”

 Any challenge or appeals will be referred to David J. Strom, AFT general counsel, who will make recommendations with strict constitutional interpretation to the AFT executive council.

 Only affiliates in good standing in accordance with the AFT bylaws, Article X, Sections 1 and 2(a), shall be eligible for representation at the AFT convention.
 To view your affiliate’s good-standing status, log in at aft.org/convention.

 Section 1.
 To be in good standing in the AFT, affiliates must meet the following requirements:

 (a) payment of per capita to the AFT on all members, with arrears not to exceed two months, and to the applicable state federation, consistent with its constitution;

-(b) current in submission of the affiliate’s annual audit or financial review in keeping with Sections 1-3 of Article IX of the AFT bylaws;
+(b) current in submission of the affiliate’s annual audit, independent financial review, internal review, or financial statement compilation, along with the required certification letter, in keeping with Sections 1, 2, 3, and 4 of Article IX of the AFT bylaws;

 (c) current in submission to the AFT of names and addresses for the principal executive and financial officers;